Videos and audio recordings of Osama bin Laden: March 19, 2008

-On March 19, 2008, an audio tape appeared purportedly by al-Qaeda leader Osama bin Laden "threatens" the EU over the re-printing of a cartoon offensive to Muslims.
+On March 19, 2008, an audio tape appeared purportedly by bin Laden "threatens" the EU over the re-printing of a cartoon offensive to Muslims.

 The title of this message is "May our Mothers be bereaved of us if we fail to help our Prophet."

 March 20, 2008

-On March 20, 2008, a second audio tape appeared purportedly by al-Qaeda leader Osama bin Laden urging Palestinian militants to join the insurgency in Iraq.
+On March 20, 2008, a second audio tape appeared purportedly by bin Laden urging Palestinian militants to join the insurgency in Iraq.

 May 16, 2008

-On May 16, 2008, an audio tape appeared purportedly by al-Qaeda leader Osama bin Laden issued to the Western People: "Reasons of the struggle on the occasion of the 60th anniversary of the founding of the occupying state of Israel" The message is 22 minutes, 41 seconds long.
+On May 16, 2008, an audio tape appeared purportedly by bin Laden issued to the Western People: "Reasons of the struggle on the occasion of the 60th anniversary of the founding of the occupying state of Israel" The message is 22 minutes, 41 seconds long.
 The message addresses the 60th anniversary of the founding of the state of Israel.

 May 18, 2008

-On May 18, 2008, a second audio tape appeared purportedly by al-Qaeda leader Osama bin Laden issued 'A very strong statement to the Islamic nation and Muslims'.
+On May 18, 2008, a second audio tape appeared purportedly by bin Laden issued 'A very strong statement to the Islamic nation and Muslims'.
 The second in three days, once again is an audio message, with no new imagery of bin Laden seen.
 A video version of the message was released showing an older still image of bin Laden while an audio message plays in the background.